 Avoid the use of professional suffixes, such as DDS, Esq., JD, MD, PhD.
+Reserve the title of Dr. for MDs and other medical degrees.

-ADJUNCT PROFESSOR, ASSISTANT PROFESSOR, ASSOCIATE PROFESSOR, PROFESSOR
+ADJUNCT PROFESSOR, ASSISTANT PROFESSOR, ASSOCIATE PROFESSOR, PROFESSOR academic degrees

+Adjunct faculty must be identified as such in all copy.
 Uppercase before a name, and lowercase after a name and when standing alone.
 Do not abbreviate.
 On first mention, specify the professor's teaching specialty and, if applicable, his or her named professorship.
-Avoid including all titles and include only the ones relevant to your communications if doing so creates unwieldy copy.
+Include only the titles relevant to your communication to avoid creating unwieldy copy.

-The award was given to Professor of Journalism Ed Trayes.

-The award was given to Ed Trayes, professor of journalism.

-The professor canceled class.

-Laurence Steinberg, Laura Carnell Professor of Psychology, submitted an amicus brief to the Supreme Court.
+- The award was given to Professor of Journalism Ed Trayes. - The award was given to Ed Trayes, professor of journalism. - The professor canceled class. - Laurence Steinberg, Laura Carnell Professor of Psychology, submitted an amicus brief to the Supreme Court.